Some Properties of Distal Actions on Locally Compact Groups

 \bo We first assume that $G$ is Lie group such that $G^0$ has no nontrivial compact normal subgroup.
 Since $G/G^0$ is discrete, it is enough if we show that the conjugacy action of $G$ on $G^0$ is distal.
 For each $g\in G$, let $\alpha_g$ denote the automorphism of $G^0$ defined by the conjugation action of $g$ restricted to $G^0$ and let $\du\alpha_g$ denote the corresponding Lie algebra automorphism of the Lie algebra ${\cal G}$ of $G^0$.
 Since $G^0$ has no nontrivial compact normal subgroup, Theorem 1 of \cite{L1} implies that the eigenvalue of $\du\alpha_g$ are of absolute value 1.
 Hence by Theorem 1 of \cite{Ab1} and Theorem 1.1 of \cite{Ab2}, the conjugacy action of $G$ on $G^0$ is distal.

 Suppose $G$ is not a Lie group.
 Then $G$ has a maximal compact normal subgroup $K$ such that $G/K$ is a Lie group (see \cite{L1}).
 Since $(G/K)^0$ has no nontrivial compact normal subgroup, from above, $G/K$ is distal.
-By Proposition \ref{non-metric} and Remark \ref{rem1} (2), we have that $K$ has a maximal compact $G$-invariant (normal) subgroup $C$ such that conjugacy action of $G$ on $K/C$ and hence, on $G/C$ is distal and the conjugacy action of $G$ on $C$ is ergodic. {$\Box$}\eo
+By Proposition \ref{non-metric} and Remark \ref{rem1} (2), we have that $K$ has a maximal compact $G$-invariant (normal) subgroup $C$ such that the conjugacy action of $G$ on $K/C$, and hence, on $G/C$ is distal and the conjugacy action of $G$ on $C$ is ergodic. {$\Box$}\eo

 We know that distal groups are pointwise distal and we also know that the converse is not true (see for instance, Example 2.5 of \cite{JR}).
-As noted above, pointwise distal Lie groups are distal.
+Observe that if $G$ is a (not necessarily connected) Lie group, and if the action of a group $\Ga$ on $G$ is pointwise distal then it is distal, (this follows from Theorem 1.1 of \cite{Ab2} and \cite{CG}).
+Hence the following also holds.

+\bl Let $G$ be a locally compact group and let $\Ga$ be a group which acts on $G$ by automorphisms such that $G$ is $\Ga$-Lie projective.
+Then the $\Ga$-action on $G$ is distal if and only if it is pointwise distal.
+In particular, any Lie-projective pointwise distal group is distal.
+A pointwise distal group which is a closed subgroup of an almost connected group is distal. \el

 We now compare distality and pointwise distality of a particular class of locally compact groups.

 \bt Let $G$ be a generalized $\ol{FC}$-group.
 Suppose $G$ is pointwise-distal.
 Then $G$ is Lie projective.
 Moreover, $G$ is distal. \et